siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/jenkins-pipeline-ud-plugin/README.md

 # Jenkins Pipeline

-The Jenkins Pipeline plug-in allows for interaction with UrbanCode Deploy components, such as creating a component and publish artifacts to version.
+The Jenkins Pipeline plug-in allows for interaction with DevOps Deploy components, such as creating a component and publish artifacts to version.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |